EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party U SHALL process message_2 as follows:

-* Retrieve the protocol state using the connection identifier C_U and other information such as the 5-tuple.
+* Retrieve the protocol state using the connection identifier C_U and optionally other information such as the 5-tuple.

 * Validate that there is a solution to the curve definition for the given x-coordinate X_V.